 Response: The D/DMU district allows for higher intensities in a mixed-use setting to encourage a synergistic lifestyle and appropriate balance of land uses with an enhanced pedestrian environment.
-The proposal for approximately 247+/- residential health care units or beds (both minimal and specialized) on approximately 3.59+/- gross acres will utilize the Downtown Ordinance's bonus provisions for an increase in height of 8-ft.
-However, no amended development standards are being requested for setbacks and stepbacks with this proposal.

-The Property is currently occupied by the Olive Garden restaurant which will be closing in the near future.
-The site is surrounded by a variety of medical, retail/ support services, and multifamily residential and is across the street from the 45-acre HonorHealth's Osborn medical campus at the northeast corner of Scottsdale and Osborn.
-Beyond the immediately adjacent context, the Property is located within close range of numerous cultural venues, medical facilities, and service-related business.
+The proposal for 12 residential townhomes on a 0.53+/- acre site results in a density of 22.6 du/ac which is well below the 50 du/ac permitted in the Downtown zoning district.
+The proposed 3-story townhomes at 46-ft (including mechanical) are also well below the permitted 66-ft in the Downtown district.
+Further, no amended development standards are being requested for setbacks and stepbacks with this proposal.
+Beyond the immediately adjacent context, the Property is located within close range of numerous cultural venues, medical facilities, employment, and service-related business.
 The key development consideration and design themes are summarized below and will be reiterated throughout the goals and policies discussion.